9 Best Drones for Roof Inspections (2024 Drone Guide)

 drone image from a thermal drone roof inspection showing moisture-saturated roof insulation

-This image taken by a drone equipped with a thermal camera reveals wet roof insulation around an hvac unit and throughout the roof.
+This image taken by a drone equipped with a thermal camera reveals wet roof insulation around an HVAC unit and throughout the roof.

 Practical Limitations of Drone Roof Inspections